Enter Search Query:

 I just typed the phrase “self-help” into the website of the world’s biggest online book retailer, clicked on “Books”, and it returned 497,130 results.
 That’s 497,130 books that purport to reveal the secret of happiness.
 Of course, they’re not all books about “how to be happy” – not on the surface, anyway.
 There are self-help books that tell you how to lose weight, play the stock market and become rich, cope with chronic illness, banish addictions, become more creative, acquire more friends, and look after your pet hamster.
 But the underlying message of all of these books is that once you have lost weight, become rich or done those other things, you will be a happier person.

-The artist Keith Tyson, who won the Turner prize in 2002, once told me that he lapped up self-help books
+The clever artist Keith Tyson, who won the Turner prize in 2002, once told me that he lapped up self-help books

 Many of these books do genuinely make people happy.
 I know because I’ve met a few people who adore self-help books.
 They will read a self-help book, absorbing all the words of wisdom within, and then move on to another self-help book and do the same thing.
-The artist Keith Tyson, who won the Turner prize in 2002, once told me that he lapped up self-help books.
+The clever artist Keith Tyson, who won the Turner prize in 2002, once told me that he lapped up self-help books.
 He was very knowledgeable and discerning about them.
 The most entertaining ones, he said, were often written by people with a conspicuously lavish lifestyle.
 “If there’s a picture of the author on the back and he’s standing on his yacht, it’s usually going to be a good one,” he said.

 Of course, you don’t need a yacht to write one of these things.
 A lot of them are written by “ordinary people”.
 At a publishing conference recently, I heard an eminent book publisher say that self-help was one of the easiest genres in which to be a successful author.
 And the self-publishing craze – whereby people knock out ebooks for people’s Kindles and tablets without the need for publishers or agents – saw a huge expansion of the self-help shelf.